-Basic net loss per share is calculated by dividing net loss by the weighted-average number of common shares outstanding, less the weighted average number of common shares subject to repurchase or held in escrow pursuant to an acquisition agreement, during the period.
+Basic net loss per share is calculated by dividing net loss by the weighted-average number of common shares outstanding during the period.
 Diluted net loss per share includes the impact of options to purchase common stock (using the treasury stock method), if dilutive.
 There is no difference between basic and diluted net loss per share as the Company incurred a net loss in each period presented and inclusion of common stock equivalents would have been antidilutive.